arthru/qbonnard.github.com/_posts/2011-10-25-The_answer_is_2011_the_question_can_be_brute_force.markdown

 `(n-1)! * k^n`

 possibilities to try.
-It's good that `n` is upper-bounded by `6`...
+It's good that "my fellow nerds" found that `n` does not have to be greater than `6`...

 Now the problem is that unary operations can be applied as often as possible.
 They can be applied to any of the initial numbers, and to any of the results of the binary operations.
 However, no factorial is a square (except 1), so we can apply the square root first (as many times as we want), and then the factorial, without trying to interleave them.
 If we apply up to `s` times square root on each possible term (i.e. the `n` initial numbers and the `n-1` results of binary operations), and up to `f` times the factorial on each possible term, that gives us a grand total of